 Step 2: The Next Big Thing

-You watch the target user going through their daily activities with an open mind to the problems, obstacles and hitches they encounter.
-Avoid the tendency to focus on the issues related to the product that you are designing because observing with a wider focus enables you to see product or design ideas that were not part of your original objective — i.e., the next big thing like the iPhone.
+When you are observing your users, avoid the tendency to focus just on the issues related to the message, article or product that you are creating because observing and thinking with a wider focus enables you to see ideas that were not part of your original objective — i.e., the next big thing like the iPhone or colored iMacs.

 Step 3: Testing Your Design

-Next, brainstorm as many possible design ideas that will improve your user’s way of doing things.
+After you study your users, brainstorm as many possible ideas that will improve your user’s way of doing things.
 You reserve judgement and push for as many ideas as possible which in the jargon of creativity is called “divergent thinking”, but I call it permission to be a scatterbrain and get silly.
 If you are writing an article, this means lots of drafts.

-Then, later (let the session percolate in your subconscious a few days), you pick the best designs from your list and built them as prototypes for testing with the users.
-Apple is famous for this testing approach when they video taped people using prototypes of their Macintosh operating system.
-The video even showed test subjects flipping off the computer in early tests of the Apple software.
+Then, later (let the session percolate in your subconscious a few days), you pick the best solutions from your list and built them as prototypes for testing with the users.
+Apple is famous for this testing approach when they video taped people using prototypes of their Macintosh software.
+The video even showed test subjects flipping off the computers in early tests.

-Your design must fit the needs of the user, or else the user will change your design to fit their needs such as when confusing controls in a nuclear power plant were replaced with beer-keg handles.
+Your creation must fit the needs of the user, or the user will change it to fit their needs such as when confusing controls in a nuclear power plant were replaced with beer-keg handles.